Demetris Christofias: Presidency

 On 3 October 2011, the results of the investigation regarding the Evangelos Florakis Naval Base explosion were released to the public, placing the blame for the incident mainly on President Christofias, holding him “personally and institutionally responsible” for the blast.
 Christofias rejected the results of the investigation and denied any personal responsibility for the tragedy.

 Six days later, the police report, "prepared by head of CID at police HQ", recommended the prosecution of 12 people; the police rejected claims they were trying to protect the Presidential palace officials with their report, instead asserting that the "police perform their duties “impartially and objectively”".
 The police also report that they "carefully avoided saying who and how many we propose to take to court, because the final word on who will be brought to justice rests with the AG...in no way did we want to stigmatise someone who the AG may later judge there is insufficient evidence to prosecute”.

 During this tenure as president, Christofias vowed to resume negotiations for the reunification of the island, making it one of the top priorities of his administration.
 Although his efforts did not lead to reunification, progress was made as ambulances and workers were able to cross the border, trade developed, and confidence-building measures were set in place.

 He increased the minimum wage and pensions at the beginning of his term, but his social policy was stopped when the Cypriot banking system collapsed as a result of the 2012–2013 Cypriot financial crisis.
 The European Union then only agreed to grant an aid package in exchange for a policy of economic austerity, which Christofias never signed.
 He tried to limit the crisis with a €2.5 billion loan from Russia, while opposing the privatization scheme.
 He also found himself confronted in parliament, where his party held only one third of seats, with the majority of other politicians refusing his proposal to increase taxes on the banks responsible for the crisis.'

 Christofias announced on 14 May 2012 he would not seek re-election for a second term in the next year, citing a deadlock in talks on the island's reunification.
 He left office on 28 February 2013, following the presidential elections, and remains the only Cypriot president not to seek re-election.

 Personal life

 Christofias met Elsie Chiratou while studying in Moscow, and they returned to Cyprus together before marrying in 1972.
 They had a son named Christos and two daughters named Marianna and Christina.

 Christofias described himself as an atheist, which was unprecedented by a Cypriot political leader due to the island's overwhelmingly Greek Orthodox outlook.
 In addition to his native Greek, he was fluent in English and Russian.

 Death

 After experiencing acute respiratory problems, Christofias was hospitalised at Nicosia General Hospital on 20 May 2019.
-He died on 21 June, at the age of 72, with no cause of death being immediately announced.
+He died on 21 June, aged 72.
+A period of national mourning was later announced, and a state funeral was held.